j-2k/GraphicsProgrammingRoadmap/README.md

 # My Computer Graphics Programming Roadmap
 This is a project with the sole purpose of containing learning resources & reminding myself of what I need to learn in order to become a graphics engineer, if you plan to use this for yourself, please read all of it since I sprinkle some random resources at the very end that might help you at the early stages even!

 I might also make the same thing on my [Website](https://j-2k.github.io).

+Finally, if I make a spelling/grammar mistake feel free to make a pull request.

 ## Main Roadmap for myself:
 #### (in brackets will mark a resource I chose to follow & learn with)